arselzer/HTQueryOptimizer/README.md

 Benchmark data is saved in `data/`.
 For each database, a directory is created with the name of the database.
 Inside a file called `create.sh` has to be created.
 It is called with the database size as the first parameter (`./create.sh $size`).
-The file name `create.sql` is reserved and will not be interpreted as a query.
+The file name `create.sql` is resHerved and will not be interpreted as a query.
 Any other `.sql` files are seen as queries.

 To configure the range of data sizes used for benchmarking, the file `config.json` can be used.
 If it does not exists, min = max = 1.